Hubert Gregg: Biography

 Gregg presented and performed in numerous radio programmes, including A Square Deal for seven years, and Thanks for the Memory for over 30 years.
 He also acted in films and on television, in addition to writing light comedies and two novels.

 Personal life and death

 He was married three times: his first wife was the musical comedy star Zoe Gail, whom he married in 1943, with whom he had a daughter, actress-writer Stacey Gregg; the couple divorced in 1950.

-In 1956, he married the actress and singer Pat Kirkwood, with whom he starred in the 1958 musical comedy Chrysanthemum.
+In 1956, he married the actress and singer Pat Kirkwood, with whom he starred in Stars in Your Eyes (1956) and the 1958 musical comedy Chrysanthemum.
 They divorced in 1979.

 His third and final marriage was in 1980, to Carmel Lytton, with whom he had a son and a daughter.

 Gregg died on 29 March 2004, aged 89, in Eastbourne, East Sussex.